-e) A statement of any conflict or potential conflict of interest between the interests of a fund board member and the interests of the fund.
+e.
+Conflict or potential conflict of interest between the interests of a fund board member and the interests of the fund.

 The Fund Manager acknowledges that there is no conflict between the interests of the members of the Fund's board of directors and the interests of the Fund.